 - Analyze the best set.

 *) In a team setting about 50% score their best value in test no. 3 and only 15% in the 1st test.
-For readiness testing, do a complete testing session to set baseline and then one test every session after warm-up for assessment.
+For readiness testing, do a complete testing session to set the baseline and then one test every session after warm-up for assessment.

 Absolute power: Concentric peak power (average of the concentric peak power values for the 4 test reps).